-I asked the hotel operator to call me at 5:30 on my first morning in Cancun because I didn’t want to miss what had been described as a spectacular sunrise.
-By the time I trotted down to the beach and got comfy in a lounge chair, the top of a hazy white sun was peeking above a still-dark Atlantic Ocean.
+I asked the hotel operator to call me at 5:30 on my first morning in Cancun because I didn’t want to miss the spectacular sunrise.
+By the time I trotted down to comfy lounge chair, the top of a hazy white sun was peeking above a still-dark Atlantic Ocean.
 What looked like broad brushstrokes of orange and yellow watercolor streaked the sky.
 Pale at first, the sun inched upward, growing brighter by the second and swathing the water and the beach in a golden glow.
 It was over in minutes, but well worth the early wake-up call — Jeanette Valentine, Soul Of America

 By 10am, I could see miles of Cancun beach covered by miles of tourists, either slicked with tanning oil and laid out on loungers and colorful towels or kicking up the surf and swimming in the ocean’s warmth.
 Clear as glass and blue as indigo, the water seduces you easily.
 After filling my lungs with fresh air and feeling the sun’s kiss on my skin, I wanted nothing more than to slip into the surf, flip onto my back and float forever.

 Cancun’s renowned white sand beaches were all but washed away when Hurricane Wilma slammed the Northeast Coast of Mexico in 2005.
 How did they reconstruct a 13-mile stretch of beach?
 Imagine a giant, aquatic dump truck scooping tons of sand from the middle of the ocean and depositing it on Cancun’s coastline.
 For US $20 million, the government hired a Belgium civil engineering firm for the dredging project.
 With Cancun generating between 35% of Mexico’s tourism revenue, the government was eager to recreate this coastal paradise.